Red Mountain Pass in CO is a treacherous drive in the wintertime

 How dangerous is Red Mountain Pass?

-The road on this pass is difficult and it’s a nightmare in the wet or dark (or both).
-The surface of the road is asphalt, and chains or snow tyres can be required throughout the year.
-The pass is known for being treacherous in the wintertime. due to the steep 8% grade (slope) on the north side facing Ouray It winds up and down steep grades with a massive drop-off on one side.
+The road on this pass is difficult, and it’s a nightmare in the wet or dark (or both).
+The road is entirely paved, and chains or snow tires can be required throughout the year.
+The pass is known for being treacherous in the wintertime.
+Due to the steep 8% grade (slope) on the north side facing Ouray, it winds up and down through steep grades with a massive drop-off on one side.
 The drop is a sheer cliff in many parts.
 Because the road gets a lot of snow, guardrails are not present to allow plowing.
-This pass is a killer in winters and littered with markers of people who died up there.
-Even in the summer you have to pay attention in all the switchbacks.
+This pass is a killer in winters and is littered with markers of people who died up there.
+Even in the summer, you have to pay attention to all the switchbacks.
 Flash floods on top in the summer will bring down torrential rains and large chunks of flying rock.